Batangas Tagalog: Grammar

 The most obvious difference is the use of the passive imperfect in place of the present progressive tense.
-In Manila, this is done by inserting the infix -um- after the first syllable and repeating the first syllable.
-In the Batangan dialect, this form is created by adding the prefix na- to the word.
+In common Tagalog, this is done by inserting the infix -um- after the first syllable and repeating the first syllable.
+In the Batangan Tagalog dialect, this form is created by adding the prefix na- to the word.

-This conjugation is odd, because it would be the passive past to Manileños.
+This conjugation is odd, because it would be the passive past for commonly spoken Tagalog.
 The answer to Nasaan si Pedro?
 (Where is Pedro?) is Nakain ng isda!
 (He's eating a fish!).
 To those unfamiliar with this usage, the statement might mean "He was eaten by a fish!"; however, a Batangas Tagalog user can distinguish between the two apparently-identical forms by determining the stress in the words (nákain is eating and nakáin is eaten).

 Morphology

-Another difference between Batangan and Manila Tagalog is the use of the verb ending -i instead of -an mo, especially in the imperative.
+Another difference between Batangan Tagalog and commonly spoken Tagalog is the use of the verb ending -i instead of -an mo, especially in the imperative.
 This only occurs when the verb stands alone in a sentence or is the last word in the phrase.
 When another word follows, Batangueños would not use the -an form.